 - Animal Motifs: Wolf.
 Even his squad is called "The Wolfpack".

-- Ascended Extra: In The Clone Wars, Wolffe served mostly as a Satellite Character to Plo Koon, only establishing some of his own personality traits without Plo around a few times.
-In Rebels (and with Plo long dead), Wolffe is now part of a trio of clones who refused to follow Order 66.
+- Ascended Extra: In The Clone Wars, Wolffe serves mostly as a Satellite Character to Plo Koon, only establishing some of his own personality traits without Plo around a few times.
+In Rebels (and with Plo long dead), Wolffe is now part of a trio of clones who joined the Rebellion.

 - Author Appeal: Dave Filoni is a big fan of wolves.

-- Broad Strokes: The incident in which Wolffe lost his eye was shown in one of the TCW tie-in comics, which fell under the Legends banner.
+- Broad Strokes: The incident in which Wolffe lost his eye was shown in one of The Clone Wars' tie-in comics, which is part of Legends.
 However, Ultimate Star Wars confirmed the Battle of Khorm and the loss of his eye to Asajj Ventress as canon.

-- Commanding Coolness: He holds the rank of commander during the Clone army.
+- Commanding Coolness: He holds the rank of commander in the clone army.

-- Eye Scream: He lost an eye to Asajj Ventress between his first and second appearances on the show, in one of the tie-in comics.
+- Eye Scream: He lost an eye to Asajj Ventress between his first and second appearances in The Clone Wars in one of the tie-in comics.

 - I Did What I Had to Do: In Rebels, he intercepts the messages Ahsoka had been sending to Rex and sent a message to the Empire alerting them to the presence of the Ghost crew, under the reasoning that it was to protect his fellow clones.

 - Jet Pack: Uses one along with his soldiers during the battle on Felucia and during the rescue at Kadavo.